AnthonySteele/MvcRouteTester/README.md

 Api routes work a bit differently to web routes.
 Once an entry in the route table has been matched, the controller must be found to see if it responds to the given Http method, so there are two different levels of matching.

-Test that an api route matching the url exists, and that the controller can respond to the specified Http method:
+Test that an Api route matching the url exists, and that the controller can respond to the specified Http method:

     public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod)